CydiaBoss/IB-Question-Bank-Client/README.md

 An application to host the IB past paper questions from the IB document database.

 # Question Bank Website
 <a href='https://www.ibdocuments.com/'>IB Documents</a> is the website where the databases are being hosted.
-Unfortunately, due to copyright reasons, their databases can be down due to IB examination season.
+Unfortunately, due to copyright reasons, their databases can be down during the IB examination season.

 # Features
 <ul>